persuaded9041/poke-solus-fr/README.md

 - Stream or record a playthrough on Twitch or YouTube
 - Share the project with someone who might be interested

 Any form of support is greatly appreciated.

+Please don't sell this romhack.
 [pokemonsolus.com][homepage] :globe_with_meridians: